bevyengine/bevy/release-content/migration-guides/LightVisibilityClass_rename.md

 When clustered decals were added, they used `LightVisibilityClass` to share the clustering infrastructure.
 This revealed that this visibility class wasn't really about lights, but about clustering.
-It has been renamed and moved to live alongside clustering-specific types.
+It has been renamed to `ClusterVisibilityClass` and moved to live alongside clustering-specific types.